Fridge003/Fridge003/README.md

 ## Hi there 👋

+Welcome to my GitHub profile! 🌟

+I'm Baizhou Zhang, currently a master of computer science student studying at UC San Diego.

+I'm interested in the area of machine learning systems, including training frameworks, inference frameworks and deep learning compilers.

+In my spare time, I like playing video games on Nintendo Switch, or playing classical piano pieces.

 <!--
 **Fridge003/Fridge003** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.